-- It is recommended that all pregnant women have the pertussis (whooping cough) vaccination between 28 to 38 weeks of pregnancy.
-You can have an influenza vaccine at any time.
+- It is recommended that all pregnant women have the pertussis (whooping cough) vaccine in the second or third trimester of each pregnancy.
+The influenza vaccine can be given at any time.

-- It is best to have a whooping cough booster vaccine and flu vaccine for every pregnancy.
+- It is best to have a whooping cough booster vaccine and flu vaccine for each pregnancy.

-- Some vaccines are best not given during pregnancy.
+- Some vaccines should not be given during pregnancy.
 These include the MMR, chickenpox and pneumococcal vaccine.
 It is best to wait 4 weeks (1 month) after having these vaccines before trying to get pregnant.